Reading Time: 9 minutes

 Conclusion

-The strongest real estate digital PR campaigns don’t just publish information.
-They tap into tension.
+The strongest real estate digital PR campaigns don’t just publish housing costs.
+They tap into the stories that the data tells.

 Some compare fantasy to reality.
-Some rank cities and ZIP codes in ways that spark competition.
+Some rank home costs and ZIP codes in ways that spark competition.
 They forecast what’s coming next.
 They surface the financial pressure people are already feeling and give it context.

-If you’re building in real estate and want your next campaign to earn coverage beyond industry media, the opportunity isn’t in publishing more data.
+If you’re building real estate content and want your next campaign to earn coverage, the opportunity isn’t in publishing some data.
 It’s in telling the right story with it.

 Appendix: Real Estate Digital PR Campaign Examples (Table)